fbpx

 “Inorganic” materials as organic fertilizers

-Likewise, some natural fertilizers for plants which would be considered “organic” to a chemist aren’t approved for organic gardening.
+Likewise, some natural fertilizers for plants that would be considered “organic” to a chemist aren’t approved for organic gardening.
 This includes manure from carnivores, manure from herbivores that have not been adequately composted, and sewer sludge or biosolid products.
-Those garden fertilizers are generally unacceptable in-home organic gardening because of the potential for pathogen and chemical contamination.
+Those garden fertilizers are generally unacceptable in home organic gardening because of the potential for pathogen and chemical contamination.

 Finding organic potting soil that is certified as approved for organic gardening - look for the omri label | home for the harvest